The Essential Framework for Crafting Strong Applications

 Coordinate Across Application Pieces

 Avoid unnecessary repetition.
+For jobs, you will need:

 Resume